shadows911/baruf/content/p/trace.md

-{
+---
-	"title": "There&#8217;s no such thing as the Trace", "a": ["Alex Dunn"],
+title: There&#8217;s no such thing as the Trace
-	"date": "2013-05-15 12:00:00-07:00",
-	"t": [
-        "conspiracies",
-		"harry",
-		"figg",
-        "spells"
-		],
+a:
+- Alex Dunn
+date: '2013-05-15 12:00:00-07:00'
+t:
+- conspiracies
+- harry
+- figg
+- spells
-	"description": "Much has been made about &#8220;the Trace&#8221;, the charm on underage witches and wizards that is used by the Ministry to detect illegal spellwork.
-The problem is that there is no such thing."
+description: Much has been made about &#8220;the Trace&#8221;, the charm on underage witches and wizards that is used by the Ministry to detect illegal spellwork.
+The problem is that there is no such thing.
-}
+---

 Much is made in *Harry Potter* about "the Trace", the charm on underage witches and wizards that is used by the Ministry to detect